Piá (footballer, born 1982): Napoli

 After his loan spell ended, Piá returned to Atalanta making 10 more appearances for the club, before transferring to Napoli on a co-ownership deal in January 2005, for €750,000.
 He scored during his first official match for Napoli, in the 3–0 victory over Giulianova.

 Piá helped the club achieve the Serie C1 championship, gaining promotion back into Serie B. The co-ownership deal with Atalanta was resolved in favour of Napoli in early 2005, for another €600,000.
 Despite being a regular starter with the club, and signing a new deal in May 2006 that will keep him at the club until 2011, he became a surplus in Napoli's Serie A campaign, and thus he was loaned to Treviso for another Serie B season.
 After just six months in Serie B with Treviso, he was loaned out to Serie A side Catania.

 In June 2008, he returned to Napoli to wear once again the Neapolitan colours, and made his debut in the UEFA Cup match against Vllaznia, where he scored a brace in the 3–0 win.
 In the return fixture, he scored the second goal in the 5–0 defeat of the Albanian club.

 In January 2010 he was loaned to Serie B side Torino.

 Portogruaro

 On 31 August 2010, he left Napoli permanently to join newly promoted Serie B side Portogruaro.

 Lega Pro clubs

 In September 2011 he left for Italian third division club Pergocrema.
 After scoring 10 goals with Pergocrema, he signed with Lecce the following the season.

 Name spelling

 The nickname Piá is pronounced as it is spelled (in his native Portuguese).
 The accent would signify that the stress is on the second syllable.
 In Italian, the language of his current team, the phonetic equivalent is written Pià, which is used for Italian television graphics.

 Personal life

 He is the older brother of Brazilian footballer Joelson, who also spent most of his career in Italy.

-His son Samuele Inacio, born in 2008, followed in his footsteps and is currently a youth player for Borussia Dortmund and the Italian youth representatives.
+His son Samuele Inácio, born in 2008, followed in his footsteps and is currently a youth player for Borussia Dortmund and the Italian youth representatives.